RedHatGov/gitea-image/README.md

 # Gitea for OpenShift

 Gitea is a Git service.
-Learn more about it at https://gitea.io/en-US/
+Learn more about it [here](https://gitea.io/en-US/).

 Running containers on OpenShift comes with certain security and other requirements.
 This repository contains: